 Myriah Mhoon is currently the Chief Executive Officer of Arizona’s largest domestic violence shelter, New Life Center.
 For the past 12 years, Mhoon has dedicated her professional life to working with the most vulnerable populations.
 During her career, Mhoon has been a direct service provider as a social worker, and became a statewide leader working at the Arizona Governor’s Office.
 Mhoon had the privilege of overseeing the Arizona Governor’s Commission to Prevent Violence Against Women and has worked with the Arizona Coalition to End Sexual and Domestic Violence on statewide initiatives.
 During her three-year tenure in the Governor’s Office, Mhoon led the domestic violence awareness campaign, Lighting Arizona Purple.
 In 2016, Mhoon sat on Arizona’s Sexual Assault Evidence Collection Kit Task Force, guiding the Governor’s Office with recommendations to combat the backlog of rape kits in the state.

-Angela Rose is the Training and Capacity Building Manager for New Life Center.
-Prior to this position, Angela served for 13 years as the Victim Services Manager for a municipal Prosecutor’s Office, overseeing advocacy services to approximately 4,000 victims of crime annually.
-Angela has also worked in community based agencies in various roles including a domestic violence advocate, transitional housing case manager supervisor, and mobile crisis response.
-Angela trains on various topics related to advocacy and victimization for the Arizona Coalition of Victim Services, APAAC, and other advocacy organizations and previously served on the Executive Board for the Arizona Coalition of Victim Services.
+Angela Rose is the Training Director for New Life Center.
+Angela has worked in the field of victim services for over 20 years, previously serving as the Manager of a Victim Services Division for a municipal Prosecutor’s Office, overseeing victim advocacy services for approximately 4,000 victims annually.
+Angela has also worked in numerous human services capacities, including as a domestic violence advocate, transitional housing case manager director, and mobile crisis response.
+Angela has served on the Executive Board of the Arizona Coalition for Victim Services and trains Advocates and criminal justice professionals throughout the state of Arizona on topics related to advocacy and victimization.

 Amy Scanlon is currently the Outreach Director at New Life Center.
 Amy earned a master’s degree in Counseling Psychology from City University in Bellevue, Washington.
 She has been working in the field of child abuse and family violence since 1998.
 Her career started as an Investigator for Child Protective Services.
 Amy held a specialized caseload of child fatalities, sexual abuse, and felony physical abuse of children.
 In 2007 she became the Program Coordinator at a hospital-based Child’s Advocacy Center.
 Amy was instrumental in implementing a hospital-wide abusive head trauma prevention program and educated the community and professional partners on topics related to child abuse.
 She has served on multiple taskforces to include child fatality reviews, abusive head trauma, commercial exploitation of children, child abduction response teams, and drug endangered children.
 She holds a position as an Executive Board Member with the Children’s Advocacy Centers of Washington.